suvigyavijay/tiny-llm/book/src/week2-03-quantized-matmul-gpu.md

 pdm run build-ext
 ```

-You can run the following tests to verify your implementation:
+You can run the following tests to verify your implementation.
+We have included tests for various matrix dimensions, group sizes, and bit depths.

 ```
-pdm run test --week 2 --day 3
+pdm run test-refsol tests_refsol/test_week_2_day_3.py
 ```

 {{#include copyright.md}}